htcondor/htcondor/docs/man-pages/condor_install.rst

     Instructs the current HTCondor installation to use the specified machine as the central manager.
 This modifies the configuration variable ``COLLECTOR_HOST`` to point to the given host name.
-The central manager machine’s HTCondor configuration needs to be independently configured to act as a manager using the option **–type=manager**.
+The central manager machine's HTCondor configuration needs to be independently configured to act as a manager using the option **–type=manager**.
  **—owner=<ownername>**